HerrHorizontal/mc-run/README.md

 In the following the setup of needed software is explained.

 ### Herwig7
-The necessary [Herwig7](https://herwig.hepforge.org/) software is loaded from CVMFS (`/cvmfs/etp.kit.edu/herwig`) in the `setup/setup_herwig.sh` script for local execution and `generation/setup_lawherwig.sh` for remote jobs.
+The necessary [Herwig7](https://herwig.hepforge.org/) software is loaded from CVMFS (`cvmfs/sft.cern.ch/lcg/releases/LCG_105`) in the `setup/setup_herwig.sh` script.
+This allows all Herwig7 tasks to be run on CentOS 7, Ubuntu 22 and Alma or RedHat 9 environments.
-For now, it works for `slc7` environments.
-If you want to load the Herwig7 software from other sources, you need to change the according lines in **both** scripts.

 ### Sherpa
-[Sherpa](https://sherpa-team.gitlab.io/) is loaded from CVMFS but is sourced as a part of [CMSSW](https://github.com/cms-sw/cmssw).
+[Sherpa](https://sherpa-team.gitlab.io/) is loaded from CVMFS (`cvmfs/sft.cern.ch/lcg/releases/LCG_105`).
-The corresponding scripts setting up Sherpa are found in `/work/mhorzela/mc-run/setup/setup_sherpa.sh` and `/work/mhorzela/mc-run/generation/setup_lawsherpa.sh` for local execution and remote jobs, respectively.
+The corresponding script setting up Sherpa is found in `setup/setup_sherpa.sh`.
 The dependencies for Sherpa include `mpirun` that allows to run integration in parallel.
-For now, the setup works for `slc7` environments.
-If you want to load Sherpa from another source you need to adjust these two bash scripts.
+This allows all Herwig7 tasks to be run on CentOS 7, Ubuntu 22 and Alma9 or RedHat EL9 environments.

 ### Rivet
 In a similar way, the analysis software [Rivet](https://gitlab.com/hepcedar/rivet/) is loaded from CVMFS (`/cvmfs/sft.cern.ch/lcg/releases/LCG_96b/MCGenerators/rivet/`) in the `setup/setup_rivet.sh` script for local execution and `generation/setup_lawrivet.sh` for remote jobs.